billxby/ISEF-ML-wildfires-risk-prediction-in-quebec/README.txt

 Here is an explanation of each folder and subfolder's use:

 1. /data:
-This folder contains the links to the datas I have obtained or used to generate my training datasets
+This folder contains the links to the data I have obtained or used to generate my training datasets

 2. /data-demo:
 This folder contains some demo testing datasets for the plotly web app under the /Visualisation folder to navigate